nlmaca/Enecsys_Dashboard/README.md

 	fixed some errors in the installer

 #Installer / Upgrade
- update from 2.0 to 2.3 or run the first install?
+ update from 2.0 to 2.3.x or run the first install?
 - download the installer through ssh(putty or other ssh client) in your /home/pi directory and run the script with sudo). check below which version you are running
 - no changes are made in the database
-- new install with existing database? you wont loose anything.
+- new install with existing database?
+Make sure to keep your current mysql username and password at hand.
+Cause you need them.
 - Make sure to check which version you run:
 ```
-sudo /cat/etc/os-release
+sudo cat /etc/os-release
 ```
 PRETTY_NAME="Raspbian GNU/Linux 8 (jessie)"  -> download Jessie installer
 ```